pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 Pega supports the use of an HTTPS load balancer through a Kubernetes ingress, which requires you to configure the load balancer to present authentication certificates to the client.
 In EKS clusters, Pega requires that you use an AWS Load Balancer Controller (formerly named AWS ALB Ingress Controller).
 For an overview, see [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html).

-To configure this ingress controller, Pega allows your deployment to use the AWS Load Balancer Controller without a certificate for testing purposes; however, for the best security practice, Pega supports using an SSL certificate that you create or import into AWS Credential Manager.
-After you have your Amazon Resource Name (ARN) credential using this certificate, you must add an annotation to the web tier ingress configuration so the deployment passes your ARN certificate to the web tier.
+**TBD review following review comment from maracle6 EKS lab demos** To configure this ingress controller, Pega allows your deployment to use the AWS Load Balancer Controller without a certificate for testing purposes; however, for the best security practice, it is a recommend practice to specify an SSL certificate that you create or import into AWS Credential Manager.
+After you have one your Amazon Resource Name (ARN) credential using this certificate or multiple certificates uploaded to AWS Credential Manager, use one of the following choices for the `annotation` parameter of the web tier ingress configuration:

+- Leave it blank so that the deployment automatically associates the existing certificate with your ingress controller.
+- Specify an ARN certificate out of multiple certificates or want to provide secondary certificates that the deployment associates with your ingress controller.

 To import or create a new SSL certificate to support HTTPS, see [Importing Certificates into AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html).
 After you have your ARN certificate, include a reference to the required ARN certificate using an appropriate "web tier" `ingress` annotation as in the example: